Weights in a Benson-Solomon block: K ulshammer-Puig classes

 With this in mind, the two parts of the lemma are simply ways of saying that the kernel of $\delta^0$, and thus $\Lim{[S(\C^{cr})]} F$, is $0$.
 This is trivial in the case of part (a).
-The assumption in (b) implies that $C^0(F) = F([X_1]) \oplus F([X_2])$ and then (ii) and (iii) ensure that the composite
+The assumption in (b) implies that $C^0(F) = F([X_0]) \oplus F([X_1])$ and then (i) and (ii) ensure that the composite

 is injective. \end{proof}